maggy1209/alx-system_engineering-devops/0x01-shell_permissions/README.md

 15.Script that changes owner of the file `hello` to `betty` only if it is owned by the     user `guillaume`

     chown --from=guillaume betty hello
+16.Scripts that plays the Star Wars IV episode in the terminal.

+    telnet towel.blinkenlights.nl